melawire/vtiger_leads_api/README.md

 <a name="read"></a>
 ### Get lead
-You cna use 'query' operation for this. it functions like a standart mysql request so you can experiment with different conditions.
+GET.
+You can use 'query' operation for this. it functions like a standart mysql request so you can experiment with different conditions.

 request:
 ```json